JuliaParallel/DeploymentsOnHPC/nersc/README.md

 └── Project.toml
 ```

-To gerenate these, please run `./entrypoint.sh
+To generate these, please run `./entrypoint.sh
 ./nersc/environments/templates/render.sh` (there is no `_tmp` equivalent).

 #### How Environments are Generated